pranaypourkar/image-processing-computer-vision/README.md

 Now in order to compile the file Problem-1.cpp write the command in terminal( I am using Ubuntu 14.04 OS)

  g++ -ggdb `pkg-config --cflags opencv` -o `basename Problem-1.cpp .cpp` Problem-1.cpp `pkg-config --libs opencv`

-After compiling the file write the command in terminal to run it.
+After compiling the file write the command in terminal to run the code.

 ./Problem-1